angular-sanctuary/learn-angular/src/content/docs/practical-course/create-task/routing-introduction.md

 We need to add links to navigate between the different routes.

+#### Instructions

-Open the `src/app/app.component.html` file.
+1. Open the `src/app/app.component.html` file.

-Replace the content of the file with the following code:
+2. Replace the content of the file with the following code:

 ```html ins={"Add links to navigate between routes": 3-5}
 // app.component.html